 All museums have to be concerned about how they present history.
 It is nearly impossible to display artifacts from an event without angering a portion of the population.
 This is especially true when displaying artifacts from controversial historical events such as slavery, the Holocaust, or the use of atomic weapons on Japan.
 These topics are difficult to begin with, but displaying them in a way that does not offend is nearly impossible.
 I will discuss this more in a later post about memory.

 Museums are the most important and most common way that the public comes into contact with history.
 That is why it is important that the displays be accurate and tell a clear story.
 Even if the topic is difficult for the public to deal with, it still needs to be told.
 Public Historians often work in museums and many work for the National Park Service.
 While in school, museums are a great place to intern and get a feel for life in a museum.
 The Park Service has excellent internship opportunities and I interned for them last year.
 Museums are important because they tell the story in a way a book cannot.
 Bringing the pubic into contact with the artifacts is key to allowing them to understand history.

-NOTE: This is the fourth in a ten part series on Public History.
+NOTE: This is the sixth in a ten part series on Public History.
 The posts from the series will be presented on Wednesdays and Saturdays from now until April 6.
 A wide variety of aspects will be covered and I will try to present an unbiased account of the positive and negative aspects of each subcategory of Public History.